- Hits: 53187

 One night, on one of his business trips, Edmund stayed at an inn and shared a room with a Friar.
 O'Toole suggests that this was Lawrence Callanan, the Franciscan who guided Nano Nagle and wrote her Rule in 1791.

 Edmund was awakened during the night by the friar who spent practically the whole night praying.
+The experience made a profound impression on him.
 In this incident Edmund saw the finger of God and asked himself seriously whether he should live like this friar and give up his business.
 He had experienced how fragile can be the best joys of this World.
 So he resolved to give himself more to prayer and to lead a Monks life of retirement and contemplation.

 The Rescue of the Slave Boy - John Thomas

 During this period of Edmund’s life it was said of him that “the poor were the chief object of his attention - in fact this wonderful sympathy for Gods poor was one of his most distinctive characteristics."